SpecFlowOSS/SpecFlow/docs/Getting-Started/Getting-Started-With-A-New-Project.md

 }
 ```

-If you need to add new step definitions to your project later, have a look [how to create step definitions skeleton code](../Tools/Generating-Skeleton-Code.md).
+To add further step definitions to your project, please take a look at [how to create step definitions skeleton code](../Tools/Generating-Skeleton-Code.md).

-## Executing your first test
+## Executing your First Test

-The next step for you is to build the solution.
+The next step is to build the solution.
 After that, the business readable scenario titles will show up in Visual Studio Test Explorer:

 1. Build your solution.
 1. Select **Test | Windows | Test Explorer** to open the Test Explorer: